-- Consider free and paid options.
+- Consider Free and Paid Options.
 As you compare the top credit report websites available today, you’ll notice most let you see your credit report and even your score for free.
 However, some offer paid options that include ongoing credit monitoring and identity theft protection services.
-While free options are definitely worth considering, you may want to consider paying for ongoing credit monitoring from a third party company.
+While free options are definitely worth considering, you may want to consider paying for ongoing credit monitoring from a third-party company.

-- Make sure to check your reports often.
+- Make Sure to Check Your Reports Often.
 Checking your credit reports regularly is the best way to notice fraudulent or incorrect information as well as signs of identity theft.
 If you only check your reports once per year, you are leaving yourself vulnerable to fraud in a major way.

-- Sign up for credit updates if you can.
+- Sign Up for Credit Updates if You Can.
 Some credit report websites offer free credit score updates and ongoing progress reports.
 These services can help you keep track of your credit score over time, including any negative trends.

-The Best Credit Reports of 2020
+The Best Credit Reports of 2024

 The best credit report websites let you see all the important details that are used to help determine your credit score and overall credit health.

 Reviews of the Best Credit Report Websites

 The best credit report websites give you an inside look at your credit reports and all the details inside, usually for free.
 However, some websites on our list also offer paid services that can help you monitor your credit and prevent identity theft over time.
-Below you’ll find a review of all the highlights of each service, what you can expect, and the downsides of each service you should know about.
+Below, you’ll find a review of all the highlights of each service, what you can expect, and the downsides of each service you should know about.

 AnnualCreditReport.com is the only website authorized by federal law to give you a free look at each of your credit reports once per year.
 This means you can use this website to see your Experian, Equifax, and TransUnion reports every 12 months.
 You also don’t have to check all your reports at the same time.
 Instead, you can stagger them and check different reports every 3-4 months throughout the year.

-Experian lets you see a free copy of your Experian credit report for free every 30 days, and you can even sign up for account alerts that notify you of changes to your Experian report.
+Experian lets you see a free copy of your Experian credit report every 30 days, and you can even sign up for account alerts that notify you of changes to your Experian report.
 You also get a dark web surveillance report with this free service, and you can use the Experian website to dispute any incorrect or fraudulent information you find.
 If you’re leaning toward paid credit monitoring in addition to checking your reports, Experian also offers a paid service for $19.99 per month.

 FreeCreditReport.com is another online company that lets you access your Experian credit report for free.
 You don’t need a credit card to sign up for a free account, and you can get updates on your report every 30 days when you sign in.
 FreeCreditReport.com even lets you dispute inaccuracies on your report online and for free, which can help you stop identity theft in its tracks and prevent damage to your credit score.

-TransUnion promotes a “free” look at your TransUnion credit report and score, but you only get these perks for free if you sign up for their paid credit monitoring service, which costs $24.99 per month.
+TransUnion promotes a “free” look at your TransUnion credit report and score, but you only get these perks for free if you sign up for their paid credit monitoring service, which costs $29.95 per month.
 With their paid service, you’ll also receive reports and updates from all three credit reporting agencies, email alerts that notify you of changes to your reports or credit score, the ability to lock and unlock your TransUnion and Equifax credit reports, up to $1 million in identity theft insurance and more.